How does inheritance tax work?

 An inheritance consists of all the assets and liabilities left by a deceased person.
 If you receive an inheritance you might have to pay inheritance tax on it.

 The tax payable on an inheritance depends on your relationship to the deceased person and the amount you inherit.

 How do you pay inheritance tax?

-You must declare any inheritance you receive to the tax authorities. for more information.
+You must declare any inheritance you receive to the tax authorities.
+Contact the Tax and Customs Administration for more information.

 Exemptions from inheritance tax